-When transaction price provides the best evidence of fair value at initial recognition, the financial instrument is initially measured at the transaction price and any difference between this price and the value initially obtained from a valuation model is subsequently recognised in profit or loss depending on the individual facts and circumstances of the transaction but not later than when the valuation is supported wholly by observable market data or the transaction is closed out.
+When transaction price provides the best evidence of fair value at initial recognition, the financial instrument is initially measured at the transaction price and any difference between this price and the value initially obtained from a valuation model is subsequently recognised in statement of comprehensive income depending on the individual facts and circumstances of the transaction but not later than when the valuation is supported wholly by observable market data or the transaction is closed out.

-Upon initial recognition, attributable transaction costs relating to financial instruments at fair value through the income statement are recognised in profit or loss when incurred.
-Financial assets at fair value through profit or loss are measured at fair value, and changes therein are recognised in the statement of comprehensive income.
-Net changes in the fair value of financial assets at fair value through profit or loss exclude interest and dividend income, as these items are accounted for separately.
+Upon initial recognition, attributable transaction costs relating to financial instruments at fair value through the income statement are recognised in statement of comprehensive income when incurred.
+Financial assets at FVTPL are measured at fair value, and changes therein are recognised in the statement of comprehensive income.
+Net changes in the fair value of financial assets at FVTPL exclude interest and dividend income, as these items are accounted for separately.

-(k) Insurance debtors and creditors
+(j) Insurance debtors and creditors

 Insurance debtors and creditors include amounts due to and from agents, brokers and insurance contract holders.
 These are classified as debt instruments as they are non-derivative financial assets with fixed or determinable payments that are not quoted on an active market.
-Insurance debtors are measured at amortised cost less any provision for impairments.
+Insurance debtors are measured at amortised cost less any provision for impairment.
 Insurance creditors are stated at amortised cost.
-The Syndicate does not have any debtors directly with policyholders, all transactions occur via an intermediary.
+The syndicate does not have any debtors directly with policyholders, all transactions occur via an intermediary.
+For information on reinsurance debtors and creditors, refer to Section (h) above.

-(I) Other debtors
+(k) Other debtors